paritytech-release/sync-workflows/README.md

 It is needed to execute the controlled sync between the upstream and the fork.

+This workflow also automatically disables the actions that are supposed to be executed in the upstream repo only.
+They are identified by missing the string in the workflow file, equal to the RELEASE_ORG variable.
+Simply speaking, which don't have invocation of the workflows stored in this repository.

 Inputs: see the "inputs" and "secrets" section of the code, they are related to a Github application(s) that are able to read the upstream and write the fork.

 A specific input is `delete_non_matching_refs`, boolean (no quotes), default is `false`.
 When is set to `true`, it means that the refs (branches/tags), which exist in the fork, but do not exist in the upstream, will be wiped.

 Omit the upstream code reader app part if you're sure that a standard GitHub token is OK (a public repos case).
 Fork writing app can't be omitted because of the undocumented Github API limitations, related to the `workflows: write` permission.

-The fork writer app must have the permissions: `contents: write` and the undocumented permission for the upstream merge API `workflows: write`.
+The fork writer app must have the permissions:
+- `contents: write` and the undocumented permission for the upstream merge API `workflows: write`
+- `actions: write` to automatically disable the upstream actions in the fork

 Behaviour of the workflow is also controlled by the repo/org _variable_ `BRANCHES_TO_SYNC_EGREP_REGEX` - it defines which upstream branches should be in the fork.
 By default all the branches will be synced (not really good).